rkpfeil/rna-dash/README.md

 #### dashboard

 The dashboard contains a graph showing the expression of a gene.
-This gene is chosen via a dropdown menu containing all available genes.
+This gene is chosen via a dropdown menu containing all available genes with their name and descriptions.
+This is cut off after 70 characters.
 If a gene has a name an/or description but there is no expression data, a blank graph is shown.
 The shown expression data can be filtered with a second dropdown menu.
 With this dropdown menu a percentage is selected.
 Transcripts with an expression under said percentage of the gene expression will be excluded from the graph.

 ![Picture of the upper part of the dashboard, containing title, filter options and the graph](/pictures/dashboard_top.png)